straup/loopr/README.md

 Lots.

-* Documenting what's there, now.
+* Documenting what's there now and cleaning up (combining?) the various command line options.

 * Daemonizing all the tools and possibly adding a handy controller to... control all the other pieces.